bozsahin/ccglab/README.md

 </ol>

 The installers have quirky options for finding packages that CCGlab needs.

-Do the following to get preliminaries out of the way:
+Do the following to get the preliminaries out of the way properly:

 <em>MACOS</em>